buildingSMART/BCF-API/README.md

 [comment_POST.json](Schemas_draft-03/Collaboration/Comment/comment_POST.json)

 Add a new comment to a topic.
+This operation is only possible when the server returns the `createComment` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 **Parameters**